apache/helix/src/site/markdown/index.md

 ```

+Another unique feature of Helix is it allows one to add constraints on each state and transitions.

+For example
+In a OnlineOffline state model one can enforce a constraint that there should be 3 replicas in ONLINE state per partition.

+    ONLINE:3

-Helix also supports the ability to provide constraints on each state.
-For example in a MasterSlave state model with a replication factor of 3 one can say
+In a MasterSlave state model with a replication factor of 3 one can enforce a single master by specifying constraints on number of Masters and Slaves.

     MASTER:1
     SLAVE:2

-Helix will automatically maintain 1 Master and 2 Slaves by initiating appropriate state transitions on each instance in the cluster.
+Given these constraints, Helix will ensure that there is 1 Master and 2 Slaves by initiating appropriate state transitions in the cluster.

-Each transition results in a partition moving from its CURRENT state to a NEW state.
-These transitions are triggered on changes in the cluster state like

-* Node start up
-* Node soft and hard failures
-* Addition of resources
-* Addition of nodes

-In simple words, Helix is a distributed state machine with support for constraints on each state.
+Apart from Constraints on STATES, Helix supports constraints on transitions as well.
+For example, consider a OFFLINE-BOOTSTRAP transition where a service download the index over the network.
+Without any throttling during start up of a cluster, all nodes might start downloading at once which might impact the system stability.
+Using Helix with out changing any application code, one can simply place a constraint of max 5 transitions OFFLINE-BOOTSTRAP across the entire cluster.

+The constraints can be at any scope node, resource, transition type and

+Helix comes with 3 commonly used state models, you can also plugin your custom state model.

+1. Master, Slave
+2. Online, Offline
+3. Leader, Standby.

 Helix framework can be used to build distributed, scalable, elastic and fault tolerant systems by configuring the distributed state machine and its constraints based on application requirements.
 The application has to provide the implementation for handling state transitions appropriately.
 Example

-Once the state machine and constraints are configured through Helix, application will have the provide implementation to handle the transitions appropriately.

 ```
 MasterSlaveStateModel extends HelixStateModel {